Kingxukai/linux/Documentation/networking/ppp_generic.rst

 	================	========================================

   The values of these flags are defined in <linux/ppp-ioctl.h>.
-Note that the values of the SC_MULTILINK, SC_MP_SHORTSEQ and SC_MP_XSHORTSEQ bits are ignored if the CONFIG_PPP_MULTILINK option is not selected.
+Note that the woke values of the woke SC_MULTILINK, SC_MP_SHORTSEQ and SC_MP_XSHORTSEQ bits are ignored if the woke CONFIG_PPP_MULTILINK option is not selected.

-* PPPIOCGFLAGS returns the value of the status/control flags for the interface unit.
-The argument should point to an int where the ioctl will store the flags value.
-As well as the values listed above for PPPIOCSFLAGS, the following bits may be set in the returned value:
+* PPPIOCGFLAGS returns the woke value of the woke status/control flags for the interface unit.
+The argument should point to an int where the woke ioctl will store the woke flags value.
+As well as the woke values listed above for PPPIOCSFLAGS, the woke following bits may be set in the woke returned value:

 	================	=========================================
 	SC_COMP_RUN		CCP compressor is running